giovannefeitosa/helloworld-openai-embeddings/ROADMAP.md

 * Train a model that can answer questions based on the jsonl file
   TODO: I need to decide which strategy I will use to train the model.
 * Save the model in a file

-## [WIP] Create command: `answer`

-For the answering, we should follow this steps:

-* Read the model file
-* Ask the question to the model
-* Return the answer

 ## [WIP] Create command: `serve`